JSON: Set Value¶

 Important Notes¶

-- String input: If json_data is a string, it must be valid JSON.
-It will be parsed before modification.
+- String input handling: If json_data is a string, it is parsed before modification.
+Invalid JSON will result in returning the original data on error.

-- Empty path: If key_path is empty, the output becomes the provided value (replaces the entire input).
+- Empty key_path behavior: If key_path is empty, the node returns the provided value directly as output.

-- Type constraints: If a path segment expects a dict but the current value is not a dict (or expects a list index but is not a list), the operation is not applied and the original json_data is returned.
+- Type constraints: If the path navigates through a value that is neither a dict nor a list, the operation is aborted and the original json_data is returned.

 Troubleshooting¶